lokeshbs1994/lokeshbs1994/README.md

 - 📄 Know about my experiences
 <br>• Worked in Merchant navy for 1years 7months in Westline shipping management as a Trainee Electrical/Navigation Engineer.
 <br>• A dynamic professional with around 3 years of valuable exposure in GIS field, involved with LiDAR and PTG.
-<br>• Currently getting trained in bridgeLabz on various technologies.
+<br>• Trained in bridgeLabz on various technologies.
+<br>• Currently working as Mobile Application Developer in flutter in VSOL4U technologies private limited.

 - 📫 How to reach me **lokeshbs619@gmail.com**